melody-rs/fmod-oxide/README.md

 *This is unsafe* as there are no guarantees that the pointer is valid or that the string is null-terminated and UTF-8.
 Luckily all FMOD functions return UTF-8 strings so this isn't really a problem in practice.

-# Undefined Behaviour and unsafe fns
+# Undefined Behavior and unsafe fns

 I'm trying to make these bindings as safe as possible, if you find UB please report it!
 There are a couple cases related to thread safety (You can initialize FMOD to be thread unsafe) and panics that I am aware of and actively trying to fix.